 “Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland” (Isa.
 43:18-19).

-Discussion: Are there any idols in your home?
+Discussion: How thirsty are you for the water of life?
+Are you thirsty enough to be overcomers?
+Are there any idols in your home?
 What are they?
-(Keep in mind that they may be "good things.")
+(Keep in mind that they may be “good things.”)
 What are some things in your past that need to be forgotten?
 How can you keep from dwelling on them?
 What are the new things that God is doing in your lives?

 “I waited patiently for the LORD; He turned to me and heard my cry.
 He lifted me out of the slimy pit, out of the mud and mire; He set my feet on a rock and gave me a firm place to stand.
 He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the LORD” (Psa.
 40:1-3).